 Do you know what could have been done to retain a departing employee in your company?
-Yes, of-course you can conduct an Exit interview.
+Yes, of course, you can conduct an Exit interview.
 The reason that companies should organize exit interviews is to gain valuable information from the employee which proves to be useful in all aspects of the company’s work environment, including aspects such as work culture, day to day concerns, processes, issues around management style, workplace ethics and employee morale.
 The main aim of the exit interview is to get the feedback from employee to improve the work culture of the organization.

 What is an exit interview?

 An exit interview is conducted when an employee is leaving a company after his resignation has been accepted or has completed a project assigned to him/her.
 An exit interview is conducted in order to maintain the top talent employees in an organization.
-Exit interview software has been developed in order to maintain the actual reason behind leaving.
+Exit interview software has been developed in order to maintain the actual reason for leaving.

 How are exit interviews conducted?

 There are many ways in which exit interview can be conducted each with their own advantages and disadvantages.

 1. In-Person exit interview